 Heart Zones is routinely working to support and advance the physical education field by crafting programs and technology that works in both physical and virtual learning environments.
 We work tirelessly to fill the gaps in the industry, revolutionizing educational tools and providing accountability for programs as PE teachers tackle new hurdles like e-physical education.
 Our dedication to supporting industry advancement is also why we’re thrilled to read Dr. Nicole J. Smith’s research using the Heart Zones Move system.
 As an industry professional, Assistant Professor in the Department of Kinesiology, and Faculty Fellow in the Central California Children’s Institute at California State University, Fresno, aiding in Smith’s groundbreaking research is a privilege and honor.

-In Dr. Smith’s academic article titled Using the Heart Zones System to Evaluate the Efficacy of Select SPARK Activities Implications for Practice, she uses the Heart Zones Move system to evaluate students’ participation in traditional relays and select activities from Sports, Play, and Active Recreation for Kids (SPARK), the world’s most researched physical education program that demonstrates positive outcomes associated with increasing MVPA and health-related fitness.
+In Dr. Smith’s academic article titled Using the Heart Zones Move Solution to Evaluate the Efficacy of Select SPARK Activities Implications for Practice, she uses the Heart Zones Move system to evaluate students’ participation in traditional relays and select activities from Sports, Play, and Active Recreation for Kids (SPARK), the world’s most researched physical education program that demonstrates positive outcomes associated with increasing MVPA and health-related fitness.
 In her paper, she describes her method using Heart Zones Move data to compare and contrast traditional relay activities with SPARK activities including Aerobic Bowling, Tag Team Traveling, and 4 Corners.

 In Dr. Smith’s findings comparing Heart Zones Class Summary Reports for traditional relays and SPARK’s Aerobic Bowling, almost all students in the study recognized that SPARK’s bowling was more effective.
 Heart Zones technology captured MVPA%, showing it as much lower during traditional relays compared to SPARK’s Aerobic Bowling.
 Additionally, average heart rate during traditional relays was much lower in comparison after evaluating the Heart Zones summary data.